dillon-mce/dillon-mce.github.io/_pages/cv.md

 ### Sleepsta
 ![image-left](/assets/images/cv/sleepsta-icon.png){: .align-left}
 [Sleepsta](https://sleepsta.netlify.com/) is a sleep tracking/alarm app.
 The iOS app tracks your motion throughout the night to calculate a sleep quality and lets you view your daily stats on a graph.
 I built it as my capstone project at Lambda School, over the course of five weeks.
 I was the only iOS dev on a team with 5 web devs.
-You can test out the beta on [TestFlight](https://testflight.apple.com/join/miVTYutN), see [the code on GitHub](https://github.com/labs11-sleep-track/labs11-sleepTrack-iOS), or [read the blog posts I wrote about the experience](https://dillon-mce.com/tags/#labs).
+You can see [the code on GitHub](https://github.com/labs11-sleep-track/labs11-sleepTrack-iOS), or [read the blog posts I wrote about the experience](https://dillon-mce.com/tags/#labs).

 **Primary frameworks:**
 CoreMotion, UserNotifications, AVFoundation, MusicKit, Google Sign-In